huciupaul/Capstone-AI-Group-2/README.md

 3. To test the model, run `model_test.py`
 4. To encode velocity fields, run `encode_general.py`
 5. To decode the latent variables, run `decode_general.py`
+6. To encode specifically for the clustering module, run `encode_clustering.py`
+7. To decode data specifically from the clustering module, run `decode_clustering.py`